core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Failure:
 : 4.04 "Not Found" or 404 "Not Found".
 Registration does not exist (e.g. may have expired).

 Failure:
-: 4.09 "Conflict" or 409 "Conflict".
-Attempt to update the registration content with links resulting in plurality of references; see {{link-plurality}}.

-Failure:
 : 5.03 "Service Unavailable" or 503 "Service Unavailable".
 Service could not perform the operation.